 - Any adult who gets chickenpox is at increased risk for complications

-- Patients with impaired immune systems due to diseases (such as Hodgkin's disease) or cancer treatments (chemotherapy, bone marrow or stem cell transplants) are at higher risk for chickenpox complications.
+- People with an impaired immune systems due to diseases (such as Hodgkin disease) or cancer treatments (chemotherapy, bone marrow or stem cell transplants) are at higher risk for chickenpox complications.
 They also have increased risk for herpes zoster and its complications.

 - Pregnant women who get chickenpox have an increased risk for life-threatening pneumonia.
-Infection during the first trimester also poses a 1 - 2% chance for infecting the developing fetus and potentially causing birth defects.
+Infection during the first trimester may also affect the developing fetus and potentially cause birth defects.
 If the mother contracts chickenpox during the days following birth, her newborn is at risk for developing a serious varicella infection.
 Shingles is extremely rare in pregnant women.